yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL unguided - Containers and DevOps.md

       backoffLimit: 4
     ```

-1. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server
+2. Edit this file and update the [LOGINSERVER] entry to match the name of your ACR login server.

-1. Type the following command to deploy the job described by the YAML:
+3. Type the following command to deploy the job described by the YAML:

     ```bash
     kubectl create --save-config=true -f init.job.yml